lp1dev/WebX11/README.md

 ## How It Works

 1. WebX11 spawns virtual X displays using Xvfb
-2. Captures window content and encodes it as WebP
+2. Captures window content and encodes it as an image
 3. Streams frames via WebTransport streams (or WebSocket)
 4. Sends input events (mouse/keyboard) back to X11
 5. Automatically resizes the X display to match browser window